Romania's industrial PPI down 2.2% y/y in Oct

 Bosnia's Mostar airport seeks airline for regular flights to Zagreb

-November 6 (SeeNews) - Following are some of the main stories in the online versions of Romanian media on Friday morning.
+November 2 (SeeNews) - Following are some of the main stories in the online versions of Romanian media over the weekend and on Monday morning.
 SeeNews has not verified these reports and cannot vouch for their accuracy.

 - Romania's central bank is likely to keep its key interest rate at 8.0% at the monetary policy meeting on Tuesday, analysts polled by the daily forecast.

 - Romania must have its 2010 budget ready by December 10 so that it can receive the third IMF loan tranche worth 1.5 billion euro needed to support spending, IMF resident representative in Romania Mihai Tanasescu said.

 - Beer sales in Romania fell by 20% on the year to 5.9 million hectolitres in June-August period, returning to volumes registered in 2005, data from the country's statistics institute showed.